cobwebch/external_import/Documentation/User/MappingData/Index.rst

-Whenever a record from a given table has relations to one or more records from another table, that list of records is described in the TCEmain structure as a simple comma-separated list of identifiers.
+Whenever a record from a given table has relations to one or more records from another table, that list of records is described in the DataHandler structure as a simple comma-separated list of identifiers.
 This means that External Import does not need to know about all the details of the MM relation.
-It can just send a comma-separated list of identifiers and TCEmain will sort it out using the TCA configuration.
+It can just send a comma-separated list of identifiers and DataHandler will sort it out using the TCA configuration.

 This means that it is not absolutely necessary to use the